-Organizational skills: It is important as an event or meeting planner to be able to multitask.
-Duties association with event planning require multiple tasks being carried out at the same time.
+Organizational skills: It is important for an event or meeting planner to be able to multitask.
+Duties associated with event planning require multiple tasks to be carried out at the same time.
 In order to multitask successfully, organizational skills are a must.
 Event planners should be able to meet tight deadlines and pay close attention to details.

 Problem-solving skills: Most jobs require problem-solving skills, but meeting and event planners must be able to anticipate problems that arise and resolve them immediately.
 These problems should not land back in the client’s lap without a resolution.
 One of the most important aspects of an event planner’s job is to prepare creative solutions that satisfy their clients.

-In addition to the above qualities needed to successfully work as a meeting or event planner, the role also calls for punctuality, empathy, and a strong work ethic.
+In addition to the above qualities needed to successfully work as a meeting or event planner, the role calls for punctuality, empathy, and a strong work ethic.
 Without these traits, as well as the ones listed above, it is difficult to succeed in this uniquely designed career.

 Final Thoughts on Becoming a Meeting and Event Planner